2/6/2025

 Tom Wilson

-I'll make a couple comments and just may want to comment.
-So first we've paid a lot of attention to retention in more granularity than you just even mentioned whether it's just book of business, this state, this risk cover, this whatever, you know this price changes.
-We're like we're all over retention.
-Just made the decision that rather than give you the components which are complicated and we spend a bunch of time helping and you spend a bunch of time trying to figure out well retention on this much and how much policy is it.
-Just just why don't I just give you the numbers like I'll just give you the fifth numbers every month you'll know what the numbers are.
-You don't have to get caught up into what your projections on new business, what your projection on retention for insurance policy.
-So the our goal in was to increase transparency and give you more information you can use to make your investment and recommendation decisions rather than less in doing it.
+I'll make a couple comments and Jess may want to comment.
+So first, we pay a lot of attention to attention in more granularity. than you just even mentioned.
+Whether it's this book of business, this state, this risk of, this whatever, this price changes, we're all over retention.
+Just made the decision that rather than give you the components, which are complicated and we spend a bunch of time helping and you spend a bunch of time trying to figure out, well, retention on this much and how much policy is it?
+Just say, why don't I just give you the numbers?
+I'll just give you the BIF numbers every month.
+You'll know what the numbers are.
+You don't have to get caught up into what your projections on new business, what's your projection on retention for insurance policy.
+So our goal was to increase transparency and give you more information you can use to make your investment and recommendation decisions rather than less in doing it.
 So that's what we've set out to do.
-Maybe just or Mario you guys want to talk about the retention and how you're feeling about it and other ways to measure it.
-Maybe I'll just
+Maybe Jess or Mario, you guys want to talk about the retention and how you're feeling about it and other ways to measure it.

 speaker

-touch on the round out the disclosure and then Mario you can talk about your thoughts.
-I think the other thing you have to keep in mind is as Tom mentioned we gave you a component.
+Maybe I'll just round out the disclosure and then Mario, you can talk about your thoughts.
+I think the other thing to keep in mind is, as Tom mentioned, we gave you a component.
 We didn't even give you all of the components.
-We believe by giving you TIF on a monthly basis you'll have more transparency.
-Recall what we gave you was all state brand retention.
-So it was a piece of the puzzle and we spent a lot of time explaining movements between brands which we wanted to move away from.
-So I really believe that that what we're giving you now on a monthly basis will be much clearer and actually reduce a lot of the complication that came from our disclosure and as Tom said put you in a better position to understand new business and retention trends and frankly what the total policy and force trend is.
-So it was definitely a move to increase transparency by taking away and really completing that move away from brand to line of business and distribution channel.
+We believe by giving you PIF on a monthly basis, you'll have more transparency.
+Recall, what we gave you was Allstate brand Yes, or Allstate brand retention, rather.
+So it was a piece of the puzzle, and we spent a lot of time explaining movements between brands, which we wanted to move away from.
+So I really believe that what we're giving you now on a monthly basis will be much clearer and actually reduce a lot of the complication that came from our disclosure, and as Tom said, put you in a better position. positioned to understand new business and retention trends and, frankly, what the total policy and force trend is.
+So it was definitely a move to increase transparency by taking away and really completing that move away from brand to line of business and distribution channels.

 speaker

-Yeah the only thing I'd add on retention I think it's important to take a step back and look at what we've really been saying over the last several years which our principal focus I would say you know heading into 2024 was to improve auto margins.
+Yeah, the only thing I'd add on retention, I think it's important to take a step back and look at what we've really been saying over the last several years, which our principal focus, I would say, heading into 2024, was to improve auto margins.
 I think we were pretty clear on that.
 That was our principal priority.
-We had to take prices up a lot to do that over 40% when you look over the past several years.
-The good news is you know margins are back to where we want them to be and where they need to be and as from a new business perspective as that's kind of played out you've seen us kind of lean back into the market and really accelerate new business growth over the course of last year.
-The downside to that approach and that strategy is with retention as you mentioned which has stabilized in a number of states as we've cycled through what we needed to do to improve profitability but as we talked about before there were a handful of states that were a little later to the game in terms of getting margins back to where they needed to be.
+We had to take prices up a lot to do that, over 40% when you look over the past several years.
+The good news is margins are back to where they we want them to be and where they need to be.
+And from a new business perspective, as that's kind of played out, you've seen us kind of lean back into the market and really accelerate new business growth over the course of last year.
+The downside to that approach and that strategy is with retention, as you mentioned, which has stabilized in a number of states as we've cycled through what we needed to do to improve profitability.
+But as we talked about before, there were a handful of states that were a little later to the game in terms of getting margins back to where they needed to be.
 We talked extensively about California, New York, New Jersey.
 The good news is we've been making good progress in those three states.
-We've been making it by implementing some very meaningful rate increases.
+We've been making it by implementing some pretty meaningful rate increases.
 That is having a drag on retention as we cycle our way through that.
-We should see that stabilized.
-I will say though New York and New Jersey we've still got some work to do.
-Our margins are better but they're not where we'd like them to be.
-We're going to continue to pursue rate in those states but we you know believe we can overcome that because we've got a lot of growth opportunity in the rest of the country.
+We should see that stabilize.
+I will say, though, New York and New Jersey, we've still got some work to do.
+Our margins are better, but they're not where we'd like them to be.
+We're going to continue to pursue rate in those states, but we believe we can overcome that because we've got a lot of growth opportunity in the rest of the country.

 speaker